Frozen Shoulder: Causes, Symptoms, and Effective Physio Solutions

 Getting rid of frozen shoulder requires patience and a multifaceted approach.
 While there isn’t an instant solution, the following strategies can help accelerate the healing process:

 a.
-Physiotherapy: Engaging in gentle and targeted exercises under the guidance of a physical therapist can help improve flexibility and restore range of motion.
+Physiotherapy: A physiotherapist can aid in providing gentle mobilization to the shoulder, accelerating the frozen shoulder to enter the thawing stage.
+Gentle and targeted exercises under the guidance of a physical therapist can also help to speed the process of healing up.

 b.
 Pain Management: Over-the-counter pain relievers or prescribed medications can alleviate pain and inflammation associated with frozen shoulder.